-A limited entry licensing scheme was implemented in January 1991 to address concerns regarding uncontrolled effort observed in the fishery at that time.
-Green Sea Urchins are commercially harvested under the authority of a commercial licence ("ZA" or "FZA").
+Limited entry licensing was implemented in January 1991 to address concerns regarding uncontrolled effort observed in the fishery at that time.
+Green Sea Urchins are commercially harvested under the authority of a commercial licence (ZA or FZA).

-Currently there is one licence designated as Communal commercial "FZA".
-This license is monitored with the commercial fishery and has the same management constraints and

-Conditions of Licence as other commercial licences.
+Currently there is one licence designated as Communal commercial FZA.
+This license is monitored with the commercial fishery and has the same management constraints and Conditions of Licence as other commercial licences.
 For more information on the Licence Retirement/Allocation Transfer Program contact a Resource Manager listed in Appendix 10.